awsdocs/aws-codepipeline-user-guide/doc_source/actions-create-custom-action.md

 ### Develop a Job Worker for Your Custom Action<a name="actions-create-custom-action-job-worker-workflow"></a>

-After you've chosen your permissions management strategy, you should consider how your job worker will interact with AWS CodePipeline\.
+After you've chosen your permissions management strategy, you should consider how your job worker will interact with CodePipeline\.
 The following high\-level diagram shows the workflow of a custom action and job worker for a build process\.

 ![\[The workflow of a custom action and job worker for a build process.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/PipelineCustomAgent.png)![\[The workflow of a custom action and job worker for a build process.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[The workflow of a custom action and job worker for a build process.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

-1. Your job worker polls AWS CodePipeline for jobs using `PollForJobs`\.
+1. Your job worker polls CodePipeline for jobs using `PollForJobs`\.

 1. When a pipeline is triggered by a change in its source stage \(for example, when a developer commits a change\), the automated release process begins\.
 The process continues until the stage at which your custom action has been configured\.
-When it reaches your action in this stage, AWS CodePipeline queues a job\.
+When it reaches your action in this stage, CodePipeline queues a job\.
 This job will appear if your job worker calls `PollForJobs` again to get status\.
 Take the job detail from `PollForJobs` and pass it back to your job worker\.

-1. The job worker calls `AcknowledgeJob` to send AWS CodePipeline a job acknowledgement\.
-AWS CodePipeline returns an acknowledgement that indicates the job worker should continue the job \(`InProgress`\), or, if you have more than one job worker polling for jobs and another job worker has already claimed the job, an `InvalidNonceException` error response will be returned\.
-After the `InProgress` acknowledgement, AWS CodePipeline waits for results to be returned\.
+1. The job worker calls `AcknowledgeJob` to send CodePipeline a job acknowledgement\.
+CodePipeline returns an acknowledgement that indicates the job worker should continue the job \(`InProgress`\), or, if you have more than one job worker polling for jobs and another job worker has already claimed the job, an `InvalidNonceException` error response will be returned\.
+After the `InProgress` acknowledgement, CodePipeline waits for results to be returned\.

 1. The job worker initiates your custom action on the revision, and then your action runs\.
 Along with any other actions, your custom action returns a result to the job worker\.
 In the example of a build custom action, the action pulls artifacts from the Amazon S3 bucket, builds them, and pushes successfully built artifacts back to the Amazon S3 bucket\.

 1. While the action is running, the job worker can call `PutJobSuccessResult` with a continuation token \(the serialization of the state of the job generated by the job worker, for example a build identifer in JSON format, or an Amazon S3 object key\), as well as the `ExternalExecutionId` information that will be used to populate the link in `executionUrlTemplate`\.
 This will update the console view of the pipeline with a working link to specific action details while it is in progress\.
 Although not required, it is a best practice because it enables users to view the status of your custom action while it runs\.

    Once `PutJobSuccessResult` is called, the job is considered complete\.
-A new job is created in AWS CodePipeline that includes the continuation token\.
+A new job is created in CodePipeline that includes the continuation token\.
 This job will appear if your job worker calls `PollForJobs` again\.
 This new job can be used to check on the state of the action, and either returns with a continuation token, or returns without a continuation token once the action is complete\.
 **Note**
 If your job worker performs all the work for a custom action, you should consider breaking your job worker processing into at least two steps\.
 The first step establishes the details page for your action\.
 Once you have created the details page, you can serialize the state of the job worker and return it as a continuation token, subject to size limits \(see [Limits in AWS CodePipeline](limits.md)\)\.
 For example, you could write the state of the action into the string you use as the continuation token\.
 The second step \(and subsequent steps\) of your job worker processing perform the actual work of the action\.
-The final step returns success or failure to AWS CodePipeline, with no continuation token on the final step\.
+The final step returns success or failure to CodePipeline, with no continuation token on the final step\.

-   For more information about using the continuation token, see the specifications for `PutJobSuccessResult` in the [AWS CodePipeline API Reference](http://docs.aws.amazon.com/codepipeline/latest/APIReference)\.
+   For more information about using the continuation token, see the specifications for `PutJobSuccessResult` in the [CodePipeline API Reference](http://docs.aws.amazon.com/codepipeline/latest/APIReference)\.

-1. Once the custom action completes, the job worker returns the result of the custom action to AWS CodePipeline by calling one of two APIs:
+1. Once the custom action completes, the job worker returns the result of the custom action to CodePipeline by calling one of two APIs:
    + `PutJobSuccessResult` without a continuation token, which indicates the custom action ran successfully
    + `PutJobFailureResult`, which indicates the custom action did not run successfully